What is a Booktown? This South Wairarapa town is bouncing back one bookshop at a time

-Held during the second weekend in May (this year, May 6 to 9), it brings prosperity to Featherston beyond the income of a single weekend.
+It brings prosperity to Featherston beyond the income of a single weekend.
 The festival’s operations manager Mary Biggs explains the aim of a Booktown: “A Booktown is generally set up in a small rural town, close to a major city.
 It’s often a town of scenic beauty and historic interest, or it’s had lots of shops and infrastructure in the past but has fallen on hard times.”

 That surely describes Featherston.
 Its balconied buildings and canopied shopfronts are a shadow of its thriving past.
 The highway and railway, which segment the town, are reminders of Featherston’s importance as a connector of town and country.
 But since the rural downturn of the 1980s, the town has been less thriving and more surviving, with a large portion of residents commuting, returning only to sleep.

 Over the past six years, Featherston has been fighting back — one bookshop at a time.
 In 2018, it became an official member of the International Organisation of Book Towns, in recognition of the character and prosperity its bookshops and book events have brought.
 “We wanted to make Featherston a Booktown to regenerate it, to give the people of the town their mojo back, to add a sense of pride,” says Mary.